theceejay123/dotfiles/README.md

 * bashrc
 * ranger
 * ncmpcpp & mopidy (to use spotify with ncmpcpp. for more information on how to do this check out this guide https://wvarner.blogspot.com/2017/10/setting-up-mopidy-ncmpcpp-and-spotify.html)
-* powerline
 * neofetch

-More to come as I get more comfortable with Linux!

-Props to Luke Smith, my rice is influenced by his dotfiles due to it's naturalness and workflow.